 Buying a new home entertainment center is exciting.
 Unfortunately, once you finally get everything in place and hooked up, you may not have the energy to tackle the smaller, sub-projects that are created.
-While the wiring of your new home entertainment system is often neglected, it is important to deal with since this can help make the finished product look much better when it is hidden and out of the way.
+While the home entertainment wiring for your new system is often neglected, it is important to deal with since this can help make the finished product look much better when it is hidden and out of the way.

 The real extensiveness of the project is going to be determined by how badly you want to have all the cables hidden.
 Keep in mind, by hiring professional installation services for the entire home entertainment system, you can have the wires dealt with quickly and easily.
 However, if you prefer the DIY approach, the tips here may prove to be beneficial.

 If you want to hide all the entertainment center cables from view, the first thing you need to do is organize them.
 For a basic setup, you may just need to do a bit of housekeeping.
 You can use cord catchers, cable ties and other organizational products to bundle all the wires and cables together.
 If you have an entertainment center with an open back, you can then run all the wires behind the structure, so they are not as visible.

 For consoles with closed backs, you can use screw hooks and cable tacks on the back side of the structure to organize and hide the wires all at once.

 Hiding the Cables from Your Home Entertainment Wiring Setup